Chunyan Awards

 The Chunyan Awards (春燕奖) is a biannual event in Beijing, China, hosted by the Beijing Film and Television Association, a subsidiary of the Beijing Municipal Bureau of Press, Print, Radio, Film and Television.
 Recipients are recognized for their "exceptional achievement in Chinese film and/or television".
 The event has been held since 1991.

-Originally, there are only television categories of the event.
-Since 2010, film categories have added.
+Originally, there were only television categories of the event, but film categories have been added in 2010.